-If your bowel movements are less than ideal, start by making these simple adjustments to what you’re putting in your body.
+Whether you're constipated or simply concerned about the health of your poops, start by making these simple adjustments to what you're putting into your body.

 The high sorbitol content in dried fruits such as prunes, figs and dates acts as a natural laxative.
 So does flaxseed.
 Fresh pears and apples sometimes do the trick.
 Eating breakfast can increase your colon activity and trigger a bowel movement.

 Discover 12 easy ways to add more fibre to your daily diet.

 Without enough fluid, your stool will be dry and hard.
 Other signs that you probably need more water—or other sources of fluid, such as milk, juice, soup and tea—include dry lips and mouth, dark urine and urinating fewer than four times a day.
 The ideal amount of hydration is different for everyone and depends on factors like your body size and activity level.

 Find out what happens to your body when you start drinking eight glasses of water a day.

 Processed foods containing refined grain, such as white flour, may have a longer shelf life, but they won’t do you any favours in the fibre department.
 They’re also often higher in fat, a common constipation trigger.
 White rice, as opposed to its whole-grain brown counterpart, can be another culprit.
 Carbonated beverages may give you gas and bloating, as can certain foods like cabbage, onions and lentils.
 “For some individuals, drinking alcohol may cause gastrointestinal upset and loose stools,” Hussain adds.
 (Candies and diet drinks sweetened with sorbitol and other sugar alcohols, such as xylitol, can also have you running for the bathroom.)